ow-mods/owml/Readme.md

 ## Feedback

+I'll be working tightly with the mod community to improve OWML and aid in mod development.
-* I'm Alek on the Outer Wilds Discord: https://discord.gg/csKYR3w
+I'm Alek on the [Outer Wilds Discord](https://discord.gg/csKYR3w).

-* Feature requests: make an issue on Github.
-I also welcome PRs!
+Feature requests, bug reports and PRs are welcome on GitHub.

 ## Credits